Short URL for this page:

 In the spring of 1897 a competitive examination was held in Asheville for the appointment of a cadet to the Military p44 Academy.
 Lee entered the competition and won the appointment.
 He entered the Academy on June 19th, one of the younger members of a very large class.
 From the very first he was a first section man, and throughout his whole career he stood near the top of the class, graduating five, one of the star members of his class.

-Lieutenant Indicates a West Point graduate and gives his Class.Cheney, in his report of this disastrous expedition, p45 in which every American officer engaged met his death, says: "I visited Lipa in person on the 12th instant.
+Lieutenant Indicates a West Point graduate, Class of 1897: a link to his biographical entry in Cullum's Register.Cheney, in his report of this disastrous expedition, p45 in which every American officer engaged met his death, says: "I visited Lipa in person on the 12th instant.
 The commanding officer there, Colonel Kline, Twenty-first Infantry, spoke in the highest terms of the courage and gallant behavior of Lieutenant Lee in this his first and only engagement."
-Major Indicates a West Point graduate and gives his Class.Clinton B. Sears, in concluding his report of the death of Lieutenant Lee, says: "He died the death of a gallant soldier with his face to the enemy."
+Major Indicates a West Point graduate, Class of 1867: a link to his biographical entry in Cullum's Register.Clinton B. Sears, in concluding his report of the death of Lieutenant Lee, says: "He died the death of a gallant soldier with his face to the enemy."

 Among the recently built fortifications on the Pacific Coast, two batteries of the Fort Flagler Military Reservation perpetuate the names of two of the heroes of this fight in the far-away Philippines, of two men who have laid down their lives for their country and passed from this life to the next, giving as their last mortal countersign the immortal words: "Duty, honor, country."
 Battery Wilhelm, in honor of the gallant Captain of the expedition, and Battery Lee, in honor of the brave and gallant Lieutenant, Walter Hatch Lee.